DFearing/online-voting/docs/process.md

 ### Counting Ballots

-Each Voter Ballot Message is considered valid and should be counted if, for it's public key, there is a corresponding Government Public Key Validation Message.
+Each Ballot message is considered valid and should be counted if, for it's public key, there is a corresponding Public Key Validation message.